-Fascinated by attractive business environment and competitive tax regime, business people might be more desirable attentive to know how to set up a company in Hong Kong.
+Fascinated by the attractive business environment and competitive tax regime, business people might be more desirable to understand how to set up a company in Hong Kong.

-Due to its simplified incorporation process and requirements, applicants are able to register for a Hong Kong corporate and speedily get the ready documents within 24 hours to run their business immediately.
+Due to its simplified incorporation process and requirements, applicants can register for a Hong Kong corporate and speedily get the ready documents within 24 hours to run their business immediately.

 Why choose to incorporate in Hong Kong

-Open-oriented market: As one of the freest economy, Hong Kong accept almost all legal business categories.
-Money transfer and currency exchange are permitted for any types.
-Additionally, Hong Kong companies are not limited by the Government to have bank accounts in any locations.
+Open-oriented market: As one of the freest economies, Hong Kong accepts almost all legal business categories.
+Money transfer and currency exchange are permitted for any type.
+Also, the government does not limit Hong Kong companies to having bank accounts in any location.

-Accessible gateway to Mainland China and Asian countries: Hong Kong has a significant location advantage that it is possible to travel to China within one days and to most of Asian destinations with a five-hour flight.
+Accessible gateway to Mainland China and Asian countries: Hong Kong has a significant location advantage that it is possible to travel to China within one day and to most Asian destinations with a five-hour flight.

-Want to get more details on Hong Kong business climate?
-Check out our blog 6 benefits of setting up a company in Hong Kong
+Want to get more details on this jurisdiction’s business climate?
+Check out the 6 benefits of setting up a company in Hong Kong

 How to set up a company in Hong Kong